- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 For most passengers, there is a general concession of USD 500 for household goods and items used for personal use, though this amount is subject to change.

 Some classifications of items must be declared, while there are restrictions on others and some be altogether prohibited.
 Currency exceeding USD 10,000 must be declared at the port of entry, as well as items intended for resale or business purposes.
 Among the restricted items are animal traps capable of killing or capturing game animals as well as drones.
-Motor vehicles over eight years of age are not allowed to be imported into Kenya.
+Motor vehicles older than eight years are not allowed to be imported into Kenya.

 In a move towards environmental protection, plastic bags have also been banned in Kenya.
 This must be noted by expats wishing to import products into Kenya as well as any traveller visiting the country.

-The list of both restricted and prohibited items extends further, however, it is subject to change.
-We recommend that expats hire a relocation company familiar with up-to-date regulations and equipped with the latest technology and resources to ensure a swift and seamless process.
+The list of both restricted and prohibited items extends further, though this is subject to change.
+We recommend that expats hire a relocation company familiar with the latest regulations and equipped with the latest technology and resources to ensure a swift and seamless process.

 Shipping pets to Kenya